 Building Financial Skills for Life

-JA launched JA Finance Park, presented by Great-West Great-Teachers in September 2011.
+JA launched JA Finance Park, presented by Great-West Great-Teachers, a program of Great-West Financial in September 2011.
 The JA Finance Park experience begins in the classroom with an in-depth curriculum that culminates in a day at the park.
 The curriculum directly fulfills new state-mandated economic, math and reading, writing and communications content standard which also include 21st century skills and concepts for middle and high school students.

 During their visit to JA Finance Park, students become an adult for the day and immerse themselves in a reality-based decision-making process addressing aspects of individual family budgeting including housing, transportation, food, utilities, healthcare, investments, philanthropy and banking.

 JA also offers an online version of the program.
 Much like the hands-on version, JA Finance Park Virtual users adopt a fictional persona, create an avatar and make fiscal decisions based on a pre-determined life circumstance all in a virtual environment.

 Teachers: Register Now!